Pherpher089-zz/Lambda-Notes/Python/Data-Structures/Binary-Trees.md

 ### Trees
 - graph were each vertex has one parent
 - all parts are connected

 #### Binary trees
 - every vertex has 0 - 2 children
-- values are greater to or equal to the value stored in the left node
+- values are greater to or equal to the value stored in the right branch.
+- values that or less than the parent node are stored in the left branch.
 - Values less than the root node must be stored in the right most sub tree

+**depth first** - Uses a stack.
+Adds root node to stack and, while the length of the stack is greater than zero, pop the top node, operate on it.
+Then push it's left and right node onto the stack.

+**breadth first** - Uses a queue.
+Enqueue the root node.
+While the length of the que is greater than 0, dequeue the last node in the queue.
+Operate on it.
+Then enqueue it's left and right node.